Synthesizing Informative Training Samples with GAN: Introduction

 Inspired by \cite{zhao2021DM}, we learn to generate informative training samples with our IT-GAN by minimizing the distribution matching loss of real and generated synthetic samples.
 Different from \cite{zhao2021DM} that optimizes image pixels directly, our method optimizes latent vectors of a pre-trained GAN, so that our method can convert any pre-trained GAN into an informative training sample generator.
 In experiments, we verify that our method can generate more informative training samples than the traditional GAN and GAN inversion, so that deep neural networks can learn faster on our synthetic images and achieve better testing performance on CIFAR10 and CIFAR100 datasets.
 We also compare IT-GAN to dataset condensation method \cite{zhao2021DM} and show that our IT-GAN achieves better performance with same storage budget.
-In the remainder of the paper, we first describe the related background for GANs and dataset condensation in Sec.~\ref{sec:prelim}, present our method in Sec.~\ref{sec:method}, evaluate our method in multiple image classification benchmarks in Sec.~\ref{sec:exp} and conclude the paper in Sec.~\ref{sec:conc}.
+In the remainder of the paper, we present our method in Sec.~\ref{sec:method}, evaluate our method in multiple image classification benchmarks in Sec.~\ref{sec:exp} and conclude the paper in Sec.~\ref{sec:conc}.
+The appendix presents the preliminary of GANs and dataset condensation, and also the ablation study.